RhysFonville/rc/README.md

 ```
 `w` stands for write, `1` is to specify stdout, str is the string variable assumed to be defined earlier in the program, and 10 is the number of characters to write.

+Rc does not support all syscalls.
+Only sys_write, sys_read, and sys_exit.
+Their "names" are 'w' (as seen in the example), 'r', and 'e', respectively.

 <h3>Tests</h3>